 Refinishing Park Assist Sensors: Jaguar Land Rover

-Parking sensors are part of the park assist system, just one of many advanced driver assistance systems (ADAS) found on vehicles today.
+Park assist sensors are part of the park assist system, just one of many advanced driver assistance systems (ADAS) found on vehicles today.
 Damaged sensors are typically replaced and may require painting to match the vehicle.
 Vehicle makers often provide information on the painting of new sensors.
-Some vehicle makers do not recommend refinishing sensors with minor finish damage because excessive paint thickness may adversely affect the operation of the parking assist system.
-However, other vehicle makers do allow refinishing and will provide guidelines.
+Some vehicle makers do not recommend refinishing sensors with minor finish damage because excessive paint thickness may adversely affect the operation of the park assist system.
+However, other vehicle makers allow refinishing and provide guidelines.
 Let’s see what Jaguar Land Rover (JLR) has to say.

 Most late model JLR vehicle-specific Workshop manuals provide information pertaining to refinishing park assist sensors.
 It is typically found under: 401-01 Parking Aid Description And Operation in the Service Precautions - Parking Aid Sensor Refinish area of the document.